OSRHE Program Code: 087

-The American Speech-Language-Hearing Association defines the scope of practice of speech-language pathology as the evaluation and treatment of all aspects of communication and swallowing and related areas that impact communication and swallowing: speech production, fluency, language, cognition, voice, resonance, feeding, swallowing, and hearing.
-(Scope of Practice) The Bachelor of Science in Speech-Language Pathology provides pre-professional undergraduate education as a prerequisite for admission to a master's degree program in Speech-Language Pathology.
+Speech-language pathology is the study of disorders that affect a person’s speech, language, cognition, voice, and swallowing, and the treatment of these disorders and diseases.
+The Bachelor of Science in Speech-Language Pathology provides pre-professional undergraduate education as a prerequisite for admission to a master’s degree program in communication disorders.

 Student Learning Outcomes

 - Demonstrate depth and breadth of understanding of fundamental concepts of speech-language pathology.

 - Teach effective speech-language pathology lessons that can lead learners to a deep understanding of concepts within speech-language pathology.

 - Focus on the academic, clinical and research foundations needed for a career in communication disorders.